mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 - `headers` - Allows the specification of HTTP headers.
 Please refer to the HTTP header documentation for details.
 - `http`
   - `allowedOrigin` - The setting for Access-Control-Allow-Origin HTTP header.
 Can either be set to `*`, `null`, `<origin>` or `auto`.
 When set to `auto`, the MySQL Routers will return the origin of the specific client making the request.
+- `httpMethodsAllowedForUnauthorizedAccess` - If a REST objects is configured to not require authentication, only GET is allowed by default.
+In a testing environment it might be desireable to allow all HTTP methods.
+In that case this option can be set to a list of allowed methods, e.g. ["GET", "POST", "PUT", "DELETE"]
 - `logging`
   - `exceptions` - If exceptions should be logged.
   - `requests`